JSaja/Portfolio/Personal Projects/MIDI Keyboard + Philips Hue/README.md

 Notes on the current state of development:
   - Latency is the biggest obstacle to overcome at this point in time.
+  - Sensitive objects such as knobs will inherently provide too many requests to the API in a short amount of time, breaking the program.